 Note to the reader:

-This essay has been in draft format for nearly six years – indeed the above paragraphs are merely the opening statements of a much larger work – but dozens of visitors have accessed it all the same.
+This essay has been in draft format for many years – indeed the above paragraphs are merely the opening statements of a much larger work – but dozens of visitors have accessed it all the same.
 Clearly the topic is of great interest.
-As of 2012 the completion of this essay is now “Job Number One.
-If you wish, you are welcome to send me a note and ask for the very latest draft as a private message.
+In 2012 the completion of this essay became “Job Number One,” but, although I have been officially retired since 2005, I have “failed retirement” rather effectively,5 and nothing further has been done.
+If you wish, you are welcome to send me a note and ask if I have any updated drafts to show you.

 1 1 Corinthians 15:26 and Revelation 21:4